opencord/bbsim/docs/source/index.rst

            Setting this flag will cause BBSim to not store data like traffic schedulers, flows of ONUs etc -kafkaEventTopic string
-           Set the topic on which BBSim publishes events on kafka
+           Set the topic on which BBSim publishes events on kafka -igmp
+           Set this flag to start IGMP automatically

 ``BBSim`` also looks for a configuration file in ``configs/bbsim.yaml`` from which it reads a number of default settings.
 The command line options listed